aws-samples/sagemaker-auto-shutdown/README.md

 # sagemaker-auto-shutdown

-This project creates a scheduled job that delete your SageMaker resources (endpoints and notebook instances) to save cost.
+This project creates a scheduled job that delete your SageMaker endpoints and shutdown notebook instances to save cost.
 It is ideal for your development accounts.
 It will ignore resources with certain tags (default: `env:prod`, configurable).

 ## Configuration